 Dr. Simona L. Perry is a social scientist, environmental scientist, and community rights advocate.
-Her applied work over the past 12 years on rivers, natural areas, and people involves collaborative, participant-driven documentation, analysis, and the development of alternative mechanisms to address emerging social-environmental change processes and conflicts.
-Her broad theoretical and practical focus is on understanding the everyday lives of individuals and communities in a rapidly changing world, sense of place phenomena in the face of globalized markets and identities, and conducting locally-informed and relevant policy analyses and tools for a broad public audience that leads to solutions focused on long-term resilience, self-reliance, and human rights.
+Her applied work over the past 12 years on rivers, natural areas, and people involves collaborative, participant-driven documentation, analysis, and the development of alternative mechanisms to address social-environmental change processes and conflicts.
+Her broad theoretical and practical focus is on understanding the everyday lives of individuals and communities in a rapidly changing world, sense of place phenomena in the face of globalized markets and identities, conducting locally-informed and relevant policy analyses and interventions, and co-developing tools for local communities that lead to solutions focused on long-term resilience, self-reliance, and human rights.
 She is writing an ethnographic memoir based on her on-going fieldwork with rural landowners along the Susquehanna River in Bradford County, Pennsylvania.

 In 2012 Dr. Perry founded c.a.s.e.
 Consulting Services LLC, a roots-based consultancy providing local, regional, and national consulting services and resources to rural and urban communities directly impacted by rapid social and environmental changes and conflicts.
 She most recently served as the Civic Professionalism Program Director for Livelihoods Knowledge Exchange Network (LiKEN) a network for scholarly / community collaboration to build economic futures based on local assets, values, and vision.
 She joined the Board of Directors of the Pipeline Safety Coalition in 2012.
 In 2016, Dr. Perry was appointed by the U.S. Secretary of Transportation to serve a three-year term as a safety advocate representative on the Pipeline and Hazardous Materials Safety Administration Working Group on Voluntary Information-Sharing.